droidecahedron/lfclk_probe/README.md

 [00:00:06.091,362] <inf> lf_probe: late spread 64 gates of 32 LF : mean 15625 HF, mad 0 HF (30 ppm), range 3 HF (192 ppm)
 ```

-The ratio sits within 8 ppm of nominal across 14 boots, and the spread between
+The ratio sits within 8 ppm of good across 14 boots
-19 and 58 ppm against a 150 ppm threshold.
-Do not read the 8 ppm as the `LFXO`'s
+spread between 19 and 58 ppm against a 150 ppm threshold.

-error: `fll16m` resolves at 30 ppm, so the reference contributes more uncertainty
+`fll16m` resolves at 30 ppm so the ref contributes more uncertainty.
-than the figure itself.
-What this says is that nothing is wrong, not how good the
-crystal is.

 ## the probe